mohsenasadi501/DataStructureAlgorithm/README.md

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/triesComplexity.png" alt="triesComplexity.png" width="443">

-We are not duplicating this character as you can see above, we can have up to 26 subtrees for each node in English language and the root should be empty.
+We are not duplicating this character as you can see above, we can have up to 26 subtrees for each node in the English language and the root should be empty.

-The time complexity of the operation of this tree depends on lentgh of the word.
+The time complexity of the operation of this tree depends on the length of the word.

 - **Lookup  O(L)**